This is a web page.

 2. Ask for one change

-Open an AI assistant, paste the file, and ask for something small: your city, a different basemap, one of your own layers.
+Open an AI assistant (Claude and ChatGPT both work), paste the file, and ask for something small: your city, a different basemap, one of your own layers.
 Watch what comes back.

 3. Read the real documentation